A Guide for Creatives

 4. Realize your inner critic is just trying to keep you safe.

-Our inner critics are trying to keep us from harm.
+And the answer to that last question: Our inner critic is trying to keep us from harm.
 Your negative best friend actually has good intentions.
 Whether it’s mental harm or physical harm, that little voice is meant to slow you down a little so you can assess the possible risks in whatever action you are about to take.

-When you feel your inner critic start to speak when you are in a creative space, acknowledge the things it is trying to protect you from like failure, humiliation, not fitting in, not being good enough, etc..
-Then tell it that there really is no danger.
+When you feel your inner critic start to speak when you are in a creative space, acknowledge the things it is trying to protect you from like failure, humiliation, not fitting in, not being good enough, etc., then tell it that there really is no danger.
 If you fail, then you try again.
 If your art sucks, then you practice some more.
-If you get made fun of, you brush it off.
+Or, if you get made fun of, you brush it off.